 - To ensure that parents of AEN students are kept fully informed of their child's progress and attainment.

 - To offer student with AEN the chance to be involved, where practicable, in decisions affecting their future AEN provision.

 - To maintain a range of resources to support students, e.g. keyboards for loan to injured students, specialist computer and online study programmes, appropriate reading materials for students with specific literacy difficulties, and other learning aids such as Dictaphones and coloured overlays.

 - To liaise with other agencies such as Inclusion & Disability Support Service and NHS (including the Dyspraxia Clinic, Occupational Therapists, Speech & Language Therapists and Audiologists) BIT, SALT, Educational Psychologists and CAMHS

 Accommodation at The Sutton Academy has been modified and new building projects are ongoing.
 Students with disabilities are at the forefront of this planning and The Sutton Academy prides itself in being accessible to wheelchair users.
 Where any issues are identified, the department works with the site maintenance team to make reasonable adjustments.
-A new programme of works and development of facilities in the SDC has just been completed, and provides students with a more nurturing environment and access to computer facilities.
+A new programme of works and development of facilities in the SDC have just been completed, and provide students with a more nurturing environment and access to computer facilities.
 The LDC has recently been upgraded and provides a sensory area and more specialist equipment depending on the physical and learning needs of the current cohort of students.

 You can find St Helens Local Authority Local Offer here.